top of page

 • Instinctual behavior

-• Seeking cool ground in hot weather
+• Seeking cool ground during hot weather

 • Boredom or excess energy